metacommunities/metacommunities/analysis/idea_log.md

 ## Thu 16 Mar 2017 16:03:36 GMT
 -  added Straube and it looks useful -- stuff on queer time around re-basing

+## Thu 23 Mar 2017 16:24:20 GMT
+- could try to use Steve Jackson's broken world thinking in relation to git projects;